queryluke/masseffect-5e-data/data/rules/getting-monsters.md

 order: 3
 ---
 ### Mass Effect 5e Bestiary
-There is a growing collection of unique Mass Effect monsters in the <nuxt-link to="/phb/bestiary">Bestiary</nuxt-link>, but you might be at a loss when it comes to finding the perfect creature for part of a mission.
+There is a growing collection of unique Mass Effect monsters in the [Bestiary](/phb/bestiary), but you might be at a loss when it comes to finding the perfect creature for part of a mission.
 Feel free to tweak an existing creature to make it into something more useful for you, perhaps by borrowing a trait or two from a different monster or by creating your own!